jyoti9705/javabeginners/mapInterface/README.md

-1. Map does not implements collection Interface , Although it is part of Collections
+1. Map does not implement collection Interface , Although it is part of Collections
-2. It included methods related to keys and values
+2. It included methods related to key and values

 Implementations of Map